Python-GIS-book/site/CONTRIBUTION_GUIDELINES.md

 ### To upload the contents to GitHub:

-Once you are happy with the contents, you can upload the contents to GitHub into the `develop` branch (or any other branch you have created).
+Once you are happy with the contents, you can upload the contents to GitHub into the `<chapter>` branch (see docs about our [branching workflow below](#ask-for-a-review-by-making-a-pull-request)).
 The materials should be uploaded in **markdown format**.
 We use Jupytext to convert the notebooks to markdown (and back).
 For making this process as easy as possible, we have a custom command that does all this work for us: